 The state’s minimum wage is mandated and protected by various legislation including the provisions stated in the California Labor Code, as well as its wage orders and regulations.
 The $8.00 minimum wage in the state differs with that of its federal counterpart, which currently stands at $7.25 as of 2009.
 However, there is an existing rule which provides that if both minimum wages differ, employees are entitled to the higher one.
 Thus, you are entitled to the $8.00-per-hour minimum wage.
 However, if your employer fails to follow the said rule, then you have the right to file a claim with the expert help of an employment law attorney in California who is knowledgeable in all the provisions, regulations, and issuance related to the state’s minimum wage violated laws.

 Industries where this kind of employment and labor law violation exists include hotels, restaurants, day care, health care, and garment manufacturing.
 If you are working in any of the said industries, it is possible that your employer might take advantage of you and your co-workers by not providing you the right minimum wages.
-If you find out that you are receiving your wages on a delayed basis or you are being paid less than the state’s minimum wage for over long periods of time, then it would be in your best interest to seek legal advice from a California employment and labor attorney who is highly competent and capable of aggressively pursuing and effectively handling your minimum wage violation claim.
+If you find out that you are receiving your wages on a delayed basis or you are being paid less than the state’s minimum wage for over long periods of time, then it would be in your best interest to seek legal advice from a free legal consultation who is highly competent and capable of aggressively pursuing and effectively handling your minimum wage violation claim.

 Recovering lost wages for your minimum wage violation claim